pprachas/ABC_dataset/README.md

 If using the geometry files, then start from folders Domain - FEA (if you need labels) - Graph - ML.
 If using the json files, then start from folders FEA (if you need labels ) - Graph - ML.

-The FEA folder can be skiiped if labels are already obtained.
+The FEA folder can be skiped if labels are already obtained.

 ![dataset_fig](https://user-images.githubusercontent.com/89213088/150606555-056172a1-1d02-45f6-9191-ae99596bb81c.png)